fleetdm/fleet/handbook/company/communications.md

 ## Performance feedback
 At Fleet, performance feedback is a continuous process.
 We give feedback (particularly negative) as soon as possible.
 Managers at Fleet will provide performance feedback [during scheduled 1:1 meetings](https://fleetdm.com/handbook/company/leadership#performance-feedback), if not sooner.

 Feedback is how we improve.
 We encourage all Fleeties to share candid and helpful feedback with each other.
-We use the 4A feedback pattern:
+We use the "4A" feedback pattern:

-When giving feedback:
+When _giving_ feedback:

 1. Aim to assist
   - Feedback must be given with positive intent.